 This course is for you if you are:

-- Strong interest and desire to practice climate adaptive and resilient farming/ranching
+- You must have a strong interest and desire to practice climate adaptive and resilient farming/ranching

-Note: There is no scale requirement for your land.
+- Note: There is no scale requirement for your land.
 Urban Ag/ Permaculture folks welcome.
 Prior experience with climate resilient farming not required.
 Background in organic/sustainable/agroecological farming and ranching also not required.

-This initial course is no cost to participant, and is generously funded by the Western Extension Risk Management Education Center in partnership with MESA.
+Free.
+This course is no cost to participant due to funding by the Western Extension Risk Management Education Center in partnership with MESA.
 The Course is valued at $150-$350 per person sliding scale: we’re a tiny nonprofit – Donations are highly encouraged!

 This material is based upon work supported by USDA/NIFA under Award Number 2015-49200-24225.